The King Cole Bar in NYC is one of my favorite haunts

 Let’s get one thing straight –– the King Cole Bar is not a drinking establishment that you frequent every week (unless, of course, you have unlimited resources).
 I like to think of it as a special occasion place because it is very classy and very expensive, but it’s a one-of-a-kind spot in the St. Regis New York, so expect an exceptional experience.

 If you live in NYC, you know how crucial it is to stick to a budget.
 And if you’re visiting, you don’t want to spend all your vacation money in one night out on the town.
-I recommend stopping by the King Cole for a pre-dinner cocktail, or an after-dinner drink since the bar stays open until 1 a.m. six nights a week, and midnight on Sundays.
+I recommend stopping by the King Cole for a pre-dinner cocktail, or an after-dinner drink since the bar stays open until 11 p.m. seven nights a week.

 You can drink awesome specialty cocktails…